 There’s so much I have enjoyed about this series so far.
 Rhea is a fascinating character from the start and she continues to grow throughout the tale.
 There’s her AI ship, Benny, her sentient great coat, her special made gun, and her own hidden shapeshifting abilities.
 Then there’s a cast of interesting characters, good guys and bad guys.
 I love that I don’t know how things will turn out; the plot keeps me guessing—Dab of Darkness

 A great amount of action to keep me interested the whole time—Book Addict

 The trilogy consists of Outer Diverse, Inner Diverse, and Metaverse. and is available in ALL THREE FORMATS: print, ebook, and audiobook.
-You can listen to a sample recording of Outer Diverse, Inner Diverse, and Metaverse through Audible.
+You can listen to a sample recording of all three audiobooks through Audible.
+Read the Splintered Universe reviews on Goodreads.